|1/08/2018 3:57 PM||ROGERS, Peter|

 OTL is a confidential, anonymous service giving voice to those who would like to raise their issues privately or officially.
 OTL works with both the patient and the treatment provider in order to help clarify and resolve problems, or can act as an intermediary, explaining the reasoning behind certain decisions and how they relate to the Opioid Treatment Guidelines.

-OTL also provides feedback to other organisations, involved with opioid pharmacotherapy treatment including NSW Health, Justice Health, the Health Care Complaints Commission (HCCC), NSW Pharmaceutical Services Unit, NSW User's and AIDS Association (NUAA), Opioid Treatment Managers' Group, and the Pharmacy Guild.
+OTL also provides feedback to other organisations, involved with opioid pharmacotherapy treatment including NSW Health, Justice Health, the Health Care Complaints Commission (HCCC), NSW Pharmaceutical Regulatory Unit, NSW Users and AIDS Association (NUAA), Opioid Treatment Managers' Group, and the Pharmacy Guild.

 OTL can collect information from callers to assist in resolving issues in treatment or accessing treatment.